-Participants will be offered £10 reimbursement per visit towards travel and expenses.
-This may allow the recording of adolescent Novavax vaccinations, a small number of participants who received this vaccine have been unable to obtain an NHS Travel Pass to prove their vaccination status when travelling, impacting upon their upcoming travel arrangements.
-Accordingly, affected participants will be offered reimbursement of pre-departure COVID-19 testing regard (reimbursement up to £200 per participant on provision of receipt, up to the end of active study visits).
-Once Novavax vaccinations are updated on NIMS and participants can obtain an
+Due to a delay in the NHS National Immunisation Management System (NIMS) being updated to allow the recording of adolescent Novavax vaccinations, a small number of participants who received this vaccine have been unable to obtain an NHS Travel Pass to prove their vaccination status when travelling, impacting upon their upcoming travel arrangements.
+Accordingly, affected participants will be offered reimbursement of pre-departure COVID-19 testing

+(including PCR and antigen tests), if required, to ensure that they are not disadvantaged in this regard (reimbursement up to £200 per participant on provision of receipt, up to the end of active study visits).
+Once Novavax vaccinations are updated on NIMS and participants can obtain an NHS Travel Pass proving this vaccination status, the stated reimbursement will no longer apply from this timepoint onwards.